project-sunbird/sunbird.org-docs/developer-docs/server-installation/current_release_tags_n_jenkins_jobs.md

 ## List of Current Release Tags

-> Note: The first tag against the repository name is the latest tag for that repository.
+> **Note**: The first tag against the repository name is the latest tag for that repository.

 | Repository                | Current Release Tag           | Jobs using the Repository |